annaneofficial/cs50x/week0/README.md

 # Crab's Banana Catch 🦀🍌

 In this exciting Scratch game, you control a hungry crab as it moves across the screen, catching falling bananas to earn points.
-The more bananas you catch, the higher your score goes!
-But be careful—don’t miss too many, or the game will be over.

 ## Features 🚀